 Keep a garden journal

-One final thing after you've put your veggie garden to bed in the fall.
-Take photos of your garden all season—the good and the ugly.
+Take photos of your garden throughout the growing season—the good and the ugly.
 This visual reminder will be a huge

-help as you plan next year's garden.
+help as you plan for next year.
 List your plants and what happened to them.
 If you found that 6 basil varieties

 were 4 too many, you'll want to remember that next spring.
 And share your experience.
 We’d love to hear about